- 3D Models (0)

 Ultrasonography is sometimes used to help distinguish between a fluid-filled sac (cyst) and a solid lump.
 This distinction is important because cysts are usually not cancerous.
 Cysts may be monitored (with no treatment) or drained (aspirated) with a small needle and syringe.
 The fluid from the cyst is examined to check for cancer cells only if any of the following occurs:

 Otherwise, the woman is checked again in 4 to 8 weeks.
 If the cyst can no longer be felt at this time, it is considered noncancerous.
 If it has reappeared, it is drained again, and the fluid is examined under a microscope.
 If the cyst reappears a third time or if it is still present after it was drained, a biopsy is done.
 Rarely, when cancer is suspected, cysts are removed.

-Core needle biopsy: A larger needle with a special tip is used to remove a larger sample of breast tissue.
+Core needle biopsy: A wide, hollow needle with a special tip is used to remove a sample of breast tissue.